drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 - Click "Set timings".
 Youtube will now automatically sync your transcript with your video's audio track (but only if they are in the same language).

 - Setting the timings can take Youtube a few minutes to accomplish.
-While you wait, you'll be brought back to the video tracklist.
 Once it's ready, your transcription will automatically be published on your video.

 3) In Youtube, navigate to your video and turn on the CCs.
 Use [keepsubs.com](keepsubs.com) to download the Youtube CC as a .srt file.